saivishwanathgoud/Sport-Analytics/README.md

-# Sport-Analytics
+# Sport-Analytics (Work in Progress)
 Application of Data Science in Sports

 Sports Analytics is all about analyzing and extracting useful insights from sports data.

 It can be classified into Descriptive sports analytics and predictive sprots analytics

-Descriptive Sports Analytics:
+#Descriptive Sports Analytics:

 summarizing the sports data in the form of numbers and come up with statistics